 Resources to help you locate historical newspapers from the 17th through the 21st century online and in other formats.
 Includes newspapers from The United States, Britain, India, Mexico, Latin America, and more.

-Highlights of the collection include access to The Pennsylvania Gazette, Frank Leslie's Weekly, Godey's Ladies' Book, a collection of African-American Newspapers, Civil War materials, and more.
+Highlights of the collection include access to The Pennsylvania Gazette, Frank Leslie's Weekly, Godey's Ladies' Book, a collection of African-American Newspapers, and World War I era Military Camp Newspapers.
 Dates of coverage varies.

 This resource provides access to newspapers by and/or for African Americans.
 Significant titles include: Freedom's Journal, the first African American newspaper published in the US; Frederick Douglass' Paper; and the Washington Bee.
 Explore historical events related to the anti-slavery movement, the great migration, the modern civil rights movement, and more.
 Search or browse the collection to find news articles, letters to the editor, advertisements, images, and editorials.

 This open source collection includes digitized local newspapers from all regions of the U.S. and provides a number of ethnic and foreign language titles.
 Papers are presented as full image PDFs and include news, editorials, advertisements, and more.
 Dates of publication range from the late 18th century through 1963.